ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-02-26-5-ai-revolution-benefits-entrepreneurs-should-look-forward-to.md

 *The task:* a loyalty system (loyalty cards) was introduced in the supermarket chain and special discounts were in effect, but the effectiveness of these promotions was minimal, leading to an insignificant increase in profit.

-*AI solution:* AI can analyze customers’ purchase history, using data for several years, select an optimal reward system for each customer.
-If the buyer showed no interest in promotions and discounts, artificial intelligence will prioritize other notifications, such as assortment description or new product’s advertisement.
+*AI solution:* AI can analyze customers' purchase history, using data for several years, select an optimal reward system for each customer.
+If the buyer showed no interest in promotions and discounts, artificial intelligence will prioritize other notifications, such as assortment description or new product's advertisement.
 Customers who were interested in a specific promotion can be promptly informed of it.
 Timely receipt of valuable information will increase customer loyalty, simultaneously enhancing profit.

 **How we Use AI in Business Today**